michaelstaake/Pawpile/README.md

 4. Add your AI models GGUF files under the `models/` directory or do this later using the Web UI.

-5. Initial setup will take a long time.Wait for services to become healthy (typically 30-60 seconds).
+5. Initial setup will take a long time as we are building llama-cpp based on your selected devices.

-6. Open in your browser: http://localhost:5173 or replace localhost with your server's local IP.
+6. Once Docker reports the containers are healthy and started, open the Pawpile web interface: http://localhost:5173 or replace localhost with your server's local IP.

 7. On a new install you will be redirected to the setup page.
 Once you have created your initial admin user and selected a device and model to start with, you can use Pawpile.

+8. Next time you run Pawpile, run it without --build to speed up initialization.
+After setup is complete, Pawpile is typically ready within 30 seconds.

 ## Interacting with the AI Models